GLOSSARY OF TERMS

 as a whole, however, this increase is incompatible

-with the BB accelerating universe and actually leads to a paradox.
+with the Big Bang accelerating universe and actually leads to a paradox.

-In the new cosmology the Universe is NOT a closed system: the source
+In DSSU cosmology the Universe is NOT a closed system: the source

-of low entropy is the perpetual expansion of the space medium.
-Entropy increases
+of low entropy is the perpetual emergence/expansion of the space medium.

-in the usual manner, while entropy simultaneously decreases in the
+Entropy increases in the usual manner, while entropy simultaneously

-Each cosmic cell behaves somewhat as a subsystem.
+Each cosmic cell of the DSSU behaves as an autonomous thermodynamic system.

 the essence medium, the medium that we equate with a non-ponderable aether.

-They are the quanta, more specifically, of a nonmaterial, non-energy,
+They are, more specifically, the units of a non-corporeal,

 Essence medium: A synonymous term for aether.
-The non-material,
+It is the non-corporeal,

 non-energy, medium that permeates all space; consists of subquantum

 (not distorted).
-Aether-space that is neither expanding nor
+Analogous to aether that is neither expanding nor

 Fifth cosmology: The DSSU is the 5th